This article lists requirements and dependencies for running SSProtect on your computer.

 Refer to the section, "Product Email Trailers" for important information regarding email message content stripping.

-The software uses relatively little memory and disk space, and thus runs on any proper Windows install (bare metal and VMs).
+The software uses relatively little memory and storage space, and thus operates on any host computer that meets Windows minimum requirements (bare metal and VMs).

 In-Place Encryption and Anti-Virus Software